suhasvijayakumar/suhasvijayakumar/_posts/2017-06-09-on-asking-the-right-questions.md

 So, what makes some science, good science?

-Well, if your science can reliably predict the outcome of an unobserved event[note]Substitute event by experiment, if you wish.[/note], without having to go back and fix your science, I think you’re making progress.
-After all, we’re terribly biased in explaining things that we already know, remember?
+Well, if your science can reliably predict the outcome of an unobserved event, without having to go back and fix your science, I think you’re making progress.
+After all, we’re terribly biased to hold on to what we already know and push through to gather more data in support of our theories, remember?

 ### Further readings
 Confirmation bias -  [Wikipedia](https://en.wikipedia.org/wiki/Confirmation_bias)